mountainManCode/boomtown/README.md

 ## Acknowledgement
 * Thanks to the Red instructor team for providing the materials and skills to make this site happen.
-* Thanks to my cohort for their support.
+* Thanks to my cohort for bouncing ideas off eachother to complete the project.